lgpcappiello/lgpcappiello.github.io/teaching/stat1/index.md

 ## Slides

 Slides are based on my [Introduction to Statistics](https://bookdown.org/lgpcappiello/introstats/).
 These slides have some short checkpoint problems, but do not include most of our in-class activities.
+Original RMarkdown files are available upon request.

 ### Chapter 1
 - <a href="https://lgpcappiello.github.io/teaching/stat1/slides/1_2-Statistics-Terminology.html" target="blank">1.2 Statistics Terminology</a>